fapapa/fapapa.github.io/resume.md

 ### Procurement Specialist, Long View Systems; Vancouver, BC — 2015–2017

-- Earned a place on the Cisco Procurement team in addition to General Procurement team through proven attention to detail and ability to manage time well
 - Collaborated with Account Managers, Project Managers, Consultants, manufacturers, logistics and more to successfully win and manage multi-million dollar deals